jidongbsu/cs452-device-driver/README.md

 }
 ```

-You may also want to check to make sure this *num* is smaller than TOYOTA_NR_DEVS, which is 4; if not, your open() function can return *-ENODEV*, meaning no such a device.
+You may also want to check to make sure this *num* is smaller than 4 - because we only support minor number 0-3; if this *num* is equal to or greater than 4, your open() function should return *-ENODEV*, meaning no such a device.

 ## Debugging